 POLICY 2.35.1 "Redevelopment Units" are defined as additional permitted dwelling units equal to three percent (3%) of the total number of dwelling units as established by the adoption of the 2017 BrowardNext Broward County Land Use Plan.
-Municipalities that have fewer than 250 combined "flexibility units" or "redevelopment units" may apply to the Broward County Planning Council for the allocation of "redevelopment units" in allocations of 500 dwelling units, or 10% of the number of dwelling units permitted by the certified municipal land use plan, which\ever number is less, in accordance with this Plan and the criteria established within the "Administrative Rules Document: Broward Next."
+Municipalities that have fewer than 250 combined "flexibility units" or "redevelopment units" may apply to the Broward County Planning Council for the allocation of "redevelopment units" in allocations of 500 dwelling units, or 10% of the number of dwelling units permitted by the certified municipal land use plan, whichever number is less, subject to the following:

-• Per the "Administrative Rules Document," Appendix 3, A.: The number of units per application may be increased to 750, or 15% of the number of dwelling units permitted by the certified municipal land use plan, whichever number is less, if the municipality demonstrates a commitment for at least 10% very-low or low affordable housing, with a legally enforceable mechanism for a minimum period of 30 years.
+- Demonstrate sufficient capacity for impacts to public facilities and services, including public schools. - The Planning Council and County Commission shall hold one public hearing with "due public notice" to approve the allocation. - The number of units per application may be increased to 750, or 15% of the number of dwelling units permitted by the certified municipal land use plan, whichever number is less, if the municipality demonstrates a commitment for at least 10% very-low or low affordable housing, with a legally enforceable mechanism for a minimum period of 15 years. - For subsequent municipal requests for "redevelopment units" after the first allotment, the Planning Council may consider the number of additional dwelling units at one public hearing with "due public notice" at such time that 5% or fewer "redevelopment units" remain, subject to a review of a report regarding the status of the previously allocated units as prepared by the requesting municipality.